Hemitripteridae

-The Hemitripterinae is a subfamily of the scorpaeniform family Agonidae, known as sea ravens or sailfin sculpins.
+The Hemitripteridae is a family of the perciform clade Cottoidei, known as sea ravens.
 They are bottom-dwelling fish that feed on small invertebrates, found in the northwest Atlantic and north Pacific Oceans.
 They are covered in small spines (modified scales).

 Taxonomy

-The sea raven subfamily Hemitripterinae, was first proposed as a taxonomic grouping in 1872 by the American biologist Theodore Gill.
-It has been treated as a family, the Hemitripteridae, within the Cottoidea superfamily but phylogentic analyses in the 21st Century place the grouping within the family Agonidae.
+The sea raven subfamily Hemitripterinae was first proposed as a taxonomic grouping in 1872 by the American biologist Theodore Gill.
+It was later treated as a family, the Hemitripteridae, within the Cottoidea superfamily, but phylogenetic analyses in the 21st century placed the grouping within the family Agonidae.
+However, a 2026 study found it to form a distinct clade together with Hemilepidotus and Nautichthys, and morphologically distinct enough to deserve its own family.

 Genera

-The following three genera are classified within the subfamily Hemitripterinae:
+The following three genera are classified within the family Hemitripteridae:

 The fossil genus †Hemitripterella Nazarkin, 1999 is known from the Middle Miocene of Sakhalin, Russia.